yb-website-projects/vertex/src/shared/lib/policies/de/cookie-policy.md

 “Vertex FinCapital,” “we,” “us,” or “our” refers to **Vertex FinCapital**, a sub-fund of **XEQ Global Alternatives VCC**, managed by **XEQ Capital** and promoted by **YB Advisors Ltd**.

 This Cookie Policy  should be read with our Privacy Policy.
+The fund is operated by Vertex FinCapital and legally represented by its management entity.

+- Registered Address: 76 Playfair Road, #06-01, Singapore 367996
+- Registration Number: T24VC0027F-SF002

 This policy does not apply to third-party websites or services not operated or controlled by Vertex FinCapital.